-Your anesthesia care at SCA Perimeter Surgery Center will be provided by Ambulatory Anesthesia of Atlanta A team of Anesthesiologists, Physician’s Assistants in Anesthesia and Certified Registered Nurse Anesthetists.
-Ambulatory Anesthesia of Atlanta is a well known group in the community providing services in all environments.
+Your anesthesia care at SCA Health Perimeter Surgery Center will be provided by North Fulton Anesthesia Associates, P.C.
+A team of Anesthesiologists and Certified Registered Nurse Anesthetists.
+North Fulton Anesthesia Associates, P.C. is a well-known group in the community providing services in all environments.
 Each member is Board Certified in anesthesia, as well as ACLS and PALS certification.
 An anesthesiologist, often assisted by an anesthetist, will be involved in every patient’s procedure.

 You will receive a separate bill for your anesthesia services.
 We participate in many managed care plans.
 If you have any questions regarding our participation in your particular insurance plan or our billing process, please do not hesitate to give us a call.

-It will be our privilege to care for you at SCA Perimeter Surgery Center.
+It will be our privilege to care for you at SCA Health Perimeter Surgery Center.

 Each patient should be given his or her own instructions.
 Please note that if you eat or drink when you were not supposed to, you could markedly increase the risks of anesthesia.
 Please follow your instructions very carefully.
 See sections on Anesthesia Frequently Asked Questions and preparing for Surgery.